osc-vitap/OSC-API/README.md

 ## License

-OSC-API is under The MIT License.
+OSC-API is under The GNU General Public License v3.0.
 Read the [LICENSE](https://github.com/Open-Source-Community-VIT-AP/OSC-API/blob/main/LICENSE) file for more information.